pboerma/Portfolio/README.md

 # Updated portfolio!

 For this assingnment we are responsible for updating our profile with details of both our profesional work and work from coding

 # Content

-Profile update includes updated images, 3 examples of work in my portfolio and links to Git hub and CSS and formating changes
+My profile includes updated projects that we have worked on over the past few years.
+Each project has the link to the deployed page as well as the repository to view.

 # Sources and programs used